Category Archives: Labs

 This lab has two gradable tasks.
 Second task is extended by two extra tasks.

-To start, download the following files.
+To begin with the task, download the following files.

 Requirements

-• Find and print the following results
+• Find and display the following results

 • The sum of negative elements on the main diagonal